Decomposing Gorenstein Rings as Connected Sums: Introduction

-In Section 4, we study the associated graded ring of a Gorenstein Artin ring and look for conditions which force the given Gorenstein ring to be a connected sum.
-The motivation comes from the following: In \cite{Sa1}, Sally proves a structure theorem for stretched Gorenstein rings and in \cite{ER}, Elias and Rossi give a similar structure theorem for short Gorenstein rings with some assumptions on the residue field.
-When such a short or stretched Gorenstein ring $Q$ is an algebra over a field, these structure theorems show that $Q$ can be written as a connected sum of a graded Gorenstein Artin ring $R$ with the same Loewy length as $Q$, and a Gorenstein Artin ring $S$ with Loewy length less than three.

-In either case, using a construction of Iarrobino, we see that the associated graded ring of $Q$ has the property that its socle in degrees two or higher is one-dimensional.
-We call such graded $\sk$-algebras {\it Gorenstein up to linear socle}.
-Using the characterization proved in Section 3, we show that this property allows us to decompose $Q$ as a connected sum, where one of its components has Loewy length less than three and the other has a Gorenstein associated graded ring.
-This gives us results regarding the Poincar$\acute{\text{e}}$ series of $Q$ and minimal number of generators of its defining ideal.
-(See Theorem \ref{Structure Theorem} and its corollaries).

-In Section 5, we use Theorem \ref{Structure Theorem} to give applications to short and stretched Gorenstein $\sk$-algebras.
-In particular, we show that these rings, when they are not graded, are non-trivial connected sums, and derive some consequences without any restrictions on the residue field.
+We then identify necessary conditions for $Q$ to be a connected sum in terms of its defining ideal in Proposition \ref{MainProp}.
+We use this proposition and Remark \ref{CS}(\ref{CS1}) to give equivalent conditions for a Gorenstein Artin local ring to be a connected sum over its residue field, which is the content of Theorem \ref{MainThm}.

+A second question is: If $Q$ is a connected sum, what are its components?
+Remark \ref{CS}(\ref{CS1}), together with Proposition \ref{Prop2}, relates the defining ideals of a connected sum with the defining ideal of its components.
+Furthermore, in the equicharacteristic case, this allows us to find the components computationally (see Remark \ref{Prop3}).
+We then give two applications of the main theorem.
+If $Q$ is a given Gorenstein Artin $\sk$-algebra, we give a condition on $Q/\soc(Q)$ which forces $Q$ to be decomposable as a connected sum.
+In the second application, if $Q$ is decomposable as a connected sum, we identify some conditions under which a Gorenstein quotient of $Q$ is also decomposable.

+One can also ask whether such a decomposition into connected sums over $\sk$ is unique.
+We answer this question in the graded case, by proving that the indecomposable components appearing in the connected sum decomposition are unique up to isomorphism in Section \ref{Unique} (see Theorem \ref{3.5}).

-The first two sections contain results regarding the main tools that are used in the rest of the paper.
-In Section 1, we list some properties of associated graded rings and Poincar$\acute{\text{e}}$ series.
-Section 2 contains some information on fibre products and connected sums, including their interactions with the objects introduced in Section 1.
-The results in Section 1 are well-known and Section 2 includes known results rephrased in our notation.
+The first two sections contain results regarding the main tools used in the rest of the paper.
+In Section \ref{Preliminaries}, we collect some properties of associated graded rings, Cohen presentations and Poincar$\acute{\text{e}}$ series.
+Section \ref{FC} contains some basic observations about fibre products and connected sums, including their interactions with the objects introduced in Section 1.
+We then develop some technical results regarding Cohen presentations, in particular, we give the Cohen presentation of a fibre product of complete regular local rings.
+In particular, Proposition \ref{CP2} gives the relation between defining ideals of a fibre product ring and its components.
+These results are used in the rest of the article, to get the Cohen presentations of fibre products and connected sums.
+The results in Section 1 are well-known and Section 2 includes some of our basic observations, and other known results rephrased in our notation.

+The computer algebra package Macaulay2 has been used for computations in some of the examples in this article.